espocrm/documentation/docs/administration/import.md

 #### Revert import

 *Revert Import* will remove all imported records permanently.

+!!! important

-Updates caused by import won't be reverted.
+    Updates caused by import are not reverted.

 #### Remove duplicates